• Skip to primary navigation

 5. Avoid Overwatering

-If someone says to narrate the cause of Snake plant fungus in one word, it will be 'Overwatering.'
+If someone says to narrate the cause of Snake plant fungus in one word, it will be ‘Overwatering.

+So, the best treatment plus prevention is to limit watering.
 Do not keep your plant wet all the time and avoid watering in the evening.

 When you water the plant in the evening, the topsoil remains wet for a really long time and attracts fungal growth to the plant.
+Therefore, always check the soil before watering and water when the soil is almost dried.

 Alright, now, let's have a look at the FAQs below.